How to introduce vegetables into children's diets using pouches?

 Start gently

-Don't put the cart before the horse
+Don't put the cart before the horse.

 Original vegetable recipes to delight baby's taste buds

-When to start introducing vegetables?
+When should I start introducing vegetables?

 How to deal with allergens?